ardani77/chronic-wound-backend/README.md

-# Chronic Wound Assesment Application
+# Chronic Wound Assessment Application
-Chronic Wound Assesment Application v.2.0
+Chronic Wound Assessment Application v.2.0

 Chronic Wound Assesment Application, is an Android-Based Wound Assessment Application Integrated with the Wound Care Clinic Information System, this version is focused in wound care management described in the docs.
 The final result of this study is a wound assessment application that assists nurses in documenting the wound healing process and enables patients to track their own healing progress.